Bundle up for these Benefits:

-- Up to 15% discount for insuring your main residence and car through RBC InsuranceDisclaimer2
+- Up to 10% discount for insuring your car and main residence through RBC InsuranceDisclaimer1

-- Coverage if you’re a Learn more about Tenant Insurance renter, or if you own your Learn more about Homeowners Insurance home or Learn more about Condo Insurance condo
+- Affordable coverage if you’re a Learn more about Tenant Insurance renter, or if you own your Learn more about Homeowner's Insurance home or Learn more about Condo Insurance condo

 - Lean more about Car Insurance Auto insurance that can protect you financially and gets you back on the road as quickly as possible should something happen to your car

-- 24/7 anonymous claims adviceDisclaimer3 to help when you need it most
+- Anonymous claims adviceDisclaimer3 provides help when you need it most

-- Lifetime guarantee on all home and auto repairs completed within our preferred vendor network
+- Lifetime guarantee on all covered home and auto repairs completed within our preferred vendor network

 - Quick and simple claims process, including digital notifications on your claim’s status

-Bundling is when you purchase multiple types of coverage from one insurance company—like home and auto insurance—which sometimes helps you get a discount.
-When you bundle home and auto insurance for your primary residence and your car through RBC Insurance, you can receive up to a 15% discount on your premiumsDisclaimer2 plus convenient access to both policies in one spot.
+Bundling is when you buy multiple types of coverage, like home and auto insurance, from one insurance company.
+Combining home and auto insurance might make you eligible for a discount.
+When you bundle home and auto insurance for your primary residence and your car through RBC Insurance, you could receive up to a 10% discount on your premiumsDisclaimer1 plus you'll get convenient access to both policies in one place.

 There are several ways you may be able to save on your insurance:

-- Depending on the province you live inDisclaimer1, some cost savings may apply to you automatically —like being claims-free for a certain time period.
+- Depending on the province or territory you live inDisclaimer1, some cost savings may apply to you automatically —like being claims-free for a certain time period.
 In other cases, there are specific things you can do to qualify for other potential discounts.
-This includes bundling coverage or insuring more than one vehicle with usDisclaimer4.
+This includes bundling coverage or insuring more than one vehicle with usDisclaimer1.

 - Lower your premium by choosing a higher deductible.